What is anovulation?

 Premature ovarian failure (POF) is a loss of ovarian function in younger women, well before menopause.
 Women with POF have eggs that are less or not capable to become fertilized.
 POF is among the reasons women have difficulties getting pregnant.
 It is often diagnosed by finding an elevated FSH test.

-Both underactive or overactive thyroids can affect ovulation.
+Both underactive or overactive thyroids resulting in hypothyroidism and hyperthyroidism can affect ovulation.
 Other symptoms of thyroid disease include feeling hot when everyone else is cold or vice versa, unexplained weight gain or loss, hair loss, fatigue, nervousness, or skin changes.
-It is diagnosed by blood tests and is easy to treat.
+Thyroid disease is diagnosed by blood tests.

-An uncommon reason for not ovulating is an excess of a hormone called prolactin.
-Prolactin is the hormone involved in breast feeding, and so many women with high prolactin levels will also have a milky discharge from the breasts too.
-Just like breast-feeding women do not get regular periods, women with high prolactin levels who are not breast feeding will do the same.
+A less common reason for not ovulating is an excess of a hormone called prolactin.
+Prolactin is the hormone involved in breastfeeding, and many women with high prolactin levels will also have a milky discharge from the breasts, too.
+Just like breastfeeding women do not get regular periods, women with high prolactin levels who are not breastfeeding will do the same.

-When a mother is breastfeeding a baby, the hormones that trigger ovulation are often suppressed.
+When a mother is breastfeeding, the hormones that trigger ovulation are often suppressed.
 This is a natural body reaction to giving birth.
-The body will try to prevent further pregnancy until the baby has stopped nursing and thus the hormonal changes.
+The body will try to prevent further pregnancy until the baby has stopped nursing.
 While ovulation does not cease and women do have the ability to become pregnant immediately after birth in some cases, ovulation problems may occur as long as breast milk is being produced.

-Extreme stress or excessive dieting or exercise will also lead to ovulation problems.
-So can being overweight.
-Your optimal BMI body mass index should be between 19.5 ad 25.
-A woman's body is designed to decrease her fertility if it thinks there isn't enough food around to support a pregnancy or baby or there is too much stress (perhaps predators chasing you?).
-So if a woman has very low body fat or a low dietary fat intake or is under extreme stress, she will stop ovulating.
+Extreme stress or excessive dieting or exercise can also lead to ovulation problems, as can being overweight.
+Your optimal BMI body mass index should be between 19.5 and 25.
+A woman's body is designed to decrease her fertility if it thinks there isn't enough food around to support a pregnancy/baby or if there is too much stress.
+So if a woman has very low body fat or low dietary fat intake or is under extreme stress, she will stop ovulating.
 This is common with marathon runners, ballet dancers, women on death row, and body-builders.
-It can definitely happen with less extreme cases too.
+It can definitely happen in less extreme cases, too.
 Decreasing the amount of exercise, increasing calorie and especially fat intake, or changing the stressful situation can reverse the ovulation problems.